Rat Terrier Dental Care – How To Do It Right

 Not so long ago, owners (and even veterinarians) believed that dogs took care of their own dental needs (crazy right?).
 They actually thought that just by chewing on bones and crunchy treats the pooches would get their teeth clean and free of decay.
 Well, we definitely now know that this isn’t true at all.
 Talk about bad Rat Terrier dental care.

 Even though pooches do not often develop cavities as we do, they instead can easily develop tooth decay, infections, plaque as well as tarter buildup… this can very quickly destroy a dog’s teeth and can in turn lead to many health related issues.
 So, how then can you keep your Rat Terrier healthy?
-Well, continue on reading to learn how to brush your Rat Terrier’s teeth for example.
+Well, continue reading to learn how to brush your Rat Terrier’s teeth for example.

 Your Rat Terrier’s Dental Needs: